mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Rebase every P1 row onto its latest immutable source/report/corpus coordinate.
-2. Record the banked KILL decisions for balanced discard, staged full-product/source-leaf, callback/ASCII/sticky leaf widening and both unordered families.
-3. Identify only the genuinely open cold/hot, memo, allocation/optimizer,
-   result-plane and hostile-recovery rows.
-4. Implement or terminally retire each open P2 row with executable evidence;
-   do not use narrative or large-denominator signals to waive a binding RED scale.
-5. Begin P3 only when the P2 table is row-complete.
+1. Add the smallest accepted-M2-versus-private closure hostile fixture for same-FIRST recovery under overlap.
+Do not repair a retired unordered engine; use the divergence to constrain the surviving scalar semantics.
+2. Specify the candidate surface as direct closure consolidation with net deletion.
+No compiler, table builder, tokenizer, scanner, VM, event tape or compatibility layer.
+3. Re-run the unchanged shaped stylesheet and JSON corpora plus 4/8/16/33/96/753 cold/hot/result planes.
+4. Run exact bootstrap only if every point estimate clears 10×.
+Otherwise terminally retire the P3 candidate and keep formation RED.
-6. Bank the evidence transaction, then reconcile `B.md`, `PROGRESS.md`, `waves/W0.md`, `coordination/CONSTELLATION.md` and
+5. Bank the evidence transaction, then reconcile `B.md`, `PROGRESS.md`, `waves/W0.md`, `coordination/CONSTELLATION.md` and
    `FINAL.md`.
-7. Send the existing Value audit task one compact safe-boundary receipt.
+6. Send the existing Value audit task one compact safe-boundary receipt.

 Do not begin Value-owned CSS grammar work, production-source execution, candidate packing or consumer migration from this repository.